 A question that has been on my mind for some time now too.
-I was thinking about it every since I made an article about how modafinil might be helpful for depression.
+I was thinking about it ever since I made an article about how modafinil might be helpful for depression.

-From pubmed and other scientific articles that I found, they seem to suggest that Modafinil have zero impact on testosterone levels.
+From PubMed and other scientific articles that I found, they seem to suggest that Modafinil has zero impact on testosterone levels.

 However, anecdotal evidence from people on Reddit and Quora tells another story and some even say that Modafinil does indeed lower testosterone levels, but by a small margin (confirmed by blood work).

 Therefore I decided to do some research myself, to see what is going on and hopefully provide you with a more clear answer.

 So without further ado, let's just jump straight into it, shall we?

 First off, what is Modafinil exactly?

 Modafinil is a eugeroic (wakefulness-promoting) drug that is mainly used to treat narcolepsy.